Nidheesh-Panchal/Not-Saving/README.md

 # Not-Saving
-Save notification of WhatsApp and Instagram in .txt file to look at it even if its been removed by the other person
+Save notification of WhatsApp and Instagram in .txt file to look at it even if the message is deleted by the sender.

 Further improvements possible:
 1. Mute notification for such apps for which you want to see notifications but don't want any sound.